 “Just a little smoke,” I said.
 "Everything's good!"

-“Get out of the car,” she texted, “I’m coming to get you!”
+“Get out of the car,” she texted.
+“I’m coming to get you!”

 “The traffic’s bumper to bumper,” I said.
 “You’ll never get here.
 Really it's fine.”

 As I inched forward the ash-colored wisps of smoke became a thin dark curtain that lifted in a continuous line from the edge of the hood.
 It seemed like a scene from a movie.
 I tried to picture car explosions I’d seen on TV.
 I was pretty sure I’d never heard of it happening in real life.